One of the most important parts of Graeph society are the Hives. Unlike Raveen Kat Prides,

 Hive can be possessive towards their Matriarch (she basically ensures the survival of them,

-and their race) they generally don't allow for her to leave the Hive Lands without an entourage
+and their species) they generally don't allow for her to leave the Hive Lands without an

-of Bloodlings.
-Sometimes they don't even let her leave the Hive Lands, instead bringing her
+entourage of Bloodlings.
+Sometimes they don't even let her leave the Hive Lands, instead

 Hives are devoted to the protection and health of it's members.
 So even if two members don't